codeforsanjose/disaster-response-sj/README.md

 ## React Style & Hooks

 This project uses React hooks, which is a newer, cleaner way of writing a React app versus the more traditional class style.

+Here's an example of equivalent components written in each style:

 ```javascript
 // React Hooks style